-The Northeast-Midwest Institute seeks a spring 2017 intern to assist in environmental policy and in particular policy research related to the Mississippi River Basin, water quality, and the environment.
+The Northeast-Midwest Institute seeks a Summer 2017 intern, starting in May or June 2017, to assist in environmental policy and in particular policy research related to the Mississippi River Basin, water quality, and the environment.

 The Northeast-Midwest Institute is a Washington, DC-based, nonprofit, nonpartisan public policy organization committed to economic vitality, environmental quality, and regional equity for the 18 states of the northeast and midwest.
 The Institute is engaged in significant research and policy development in the environmental areas of water quality and the effectiveness of regional water quality assessment, especially related to the Great Lakes, the Mississippi River Basin, and invasive species, as well as in economic vitality areas relating to legacy cities and issues such as brownfields, workforce development, and urban fiscal sustainability.
 In addition, a program monitoring federal policy and the appropriations process as it affects the northeast and midwest is an ongoing initiative designed to ensure regional equity.

 Strengthened policy education and outreach to communicate its research and policy development is an ongoing priority at the Northeast-Midwest Institute.
 The objective is to ensure that the U.S. Congress, federal policy-makers in the Administration and federal agencies, and state and city officials are informed of critical research and information that relate to legislation and regulations as they are formulated and enacted.

 - Assist with tracking relevant legislation affecting Great Lakes and Mississippi River basin issues.

 - Assist with analyzing long-term funding trends for federal programs.